GuideDecember 11, 202514 min read

 What You Can See (Nothing)

 To the naked eye, lab-grown and natural diamonds are indistinguishable.
-No amount of staring, comparing, or squinting will reveal the difference.
+No amount of examining will reveal the difference.

 Girdle Inscription